poornimah67-blip/B.Tech-C-programs/README.md

 21. Program to calculate profit or loss based on cost price and selling price
 22.  code to find youngest one
 23. code to find youngest one using ternary operation
 24.  code for smart water distribution system
+25.  code to Check Armstrong Number